One Hundred Fifteenth Congress of the United States of America

 an emergency medical services agency that is registered pursuant to this subsection; or

 a hospital-based emergency medical services agency that is covered by the registration of the hospital under subsection (f).

-verbal order means an oral directive that is given through any method of communication including by radio or telephone, directly to an emergency medical services professional, to contemporaneously administer a controlled substance to individuals in need of emergency medical services outside the physical presence of the authorizing medical director.
+The term verbal order means an oral directive that is given through any method of communication including by radio or telephone, directly to an emergency medical services professional, to contemporaneously administer a controlled substance to individuals in need of emergency medical services outside the physical presence of the medical director or authorizing medical professional.

 Vice President of the United States and President of the Senate.